Triggering Boundary Phase Transitions through Bulk Measurements in 2D Cluster States: Numerical simulations

 \section{Numerical simulations}

 We use the VUMPS method to obtain the fixed-point iMPS $\ket{\psi_{\text{fixed}}}$ with $\chi=32$ for different $\theta$, then calculate the entanglement spectrum and the corresponding entanglement entropy (EE), as shown in Fig.~\ref{Fig: Spectrum}(a).
-From the entanglement spectrum structure, we identify three phases throughout the range $\theta\in \left[0, \pi / 2\right]$.
+From the structure of the entanglement spectrum, we identify three phases throughout the range $\theta\in \left[0, \pi / 2\right]$.
 We find that the entanglement spectrum of $\ket{\psi_{\text{fixed}}}$ is gapless at $\theta=\pi/2$ (i.e., measuring $X$ for all bulk qubits).

-This result is consistent with previous theoretical analysis~\cite{Liu2022}, where the authors have proved that $\theta = \pi/2$ shows a volume-law entanglement structure at the boundary, indicating we cannot reach a true fixed-point as $L_y\rightarrow \infty$.
+This result is consistent with a previous theoretical analysis~\cite{Liu2022}, where the authors have proved that $\theta = \pi/2$ shows a volume-law entanglement structure at the boundary, indicating we cannot reach a true fixed point as $L_y\rightarrow \infty$.
 In Fig.~\ref{Fig: Spectrum}(b), we plot the entanglement spectrum of $\ket{\psi_{\text{fixed}}}$ near the $\theta = \pi/2$ point, which shows that any derivation from this point will bound the entanglement accumulation and $\ket{\psi_{\text{fixed}}}$ obeys the entanglement area law.

-Furthermore, two phases exist in the entanglement area-law phase, whose entanglement spectra exhibit qualitative differences.
+Furthermore, two phases exist in the area-law entanglement phase, whose entanglement spectra exhibit qualitative differences.
 Through careful numerical simulations near the critical point in Fig.~\ref{Fig: Spectrum}(c), we find that the entanglement spectrum undergoes a qualitative change at $\theta_c = 1.371$.
-For $\theta < \theta_c$, the entanglement spectrum is not degenerate, which is denoted as a trivial phase $\ket{\psi_{\rm trivial}}$ (in the sense of entanglement structure).
-For $\theta > \theta_c$, we observe that the entanglement spectrum of $\ket{\psi_{\text{fixed}}}$ is two-fold degenerate, indicating a non-trivial entanglement structure $\ket{\psi_{\rm two-fold}}$.
+For $\theta < \theta_c$, the entanglement spectrum is not degenerate, which is denoted as a trivial phase $\ket{\psi_{\rm trivial}}$ (in the sense of the entanglement structure).
+For $\theta > \theta_c$, we observe that the entanglement spectrum of $\ket{\psi_{\text{fixed}}}$ is twofold degenerate, indicating a non-trivial entanglement structure $\ket{\psi_{\rm twofold}}$.